Ready to take your small business to the next level?!

 Later, they might come back from a different source, like directly from a bookmark or from a Google search.
 And this time they might actually buy something.

-This exact scenario might happen for many users, potentially leading you to a conclusion that ads are ineffective at getting people to buy your products/services.
+This exact scenario might happen for many users, potentially leading you to the conclusion that ads are ineffective at getting people to buy your products/services.

 But, that’s not true.
 In such a case, your ads played a crucial part in the purchasing process.
 They were the ones that raised the awareness of your brand and products and sparked the interest.
 It’s just that people need a bit more time to make a purchasing decision.
 That’s why they need to come back to your site multiple times.

-And that’s why you need to inspect their behavior with User Explorer.
+And that’s why you need to inspect their behaviour with User Explorer.

 It took 40 visits, almost two hours on the site, and many different traffic sources until this person actually decided to buy something.

 10. Events tracking